jacopok/population_analysis/README.md

-# population_analysis
+# Population Analysis

-Analysis of the outputs of the MOBSE and FASTCLUSTER codes.
+Analysis of the outputs of the MOBSE (and maybe FASTCLUSTER) code.